tonnertabhes/luckbrc/README.md

 # Running the App

-In order to run the app, navigate to the client folder and use the following command:
+In order to run the app, you must first run the API.
+To do this, navigate to the api folder and type:

+### `go run *go`

+After this is running, in a new terminal open the client folder and type:

 ### `npm run start`